-This 3-day tour combines a visit to the Vestmannaeyjar Islands, a hike along Fjaðrárgljúfur Canyon, a drive along the highlands and exploring Landmannalaugar and the lava field Laugahraun, a hike to colorful Mt.
+This 3-day tour combines a visit to the Vestmannaeyjar Islands, exploring Fjaðrárgljúfur Canyon, a drive along the highlands, and discovering Landmannalaugar and the lava field Laugahraun, a hike to colorful Mt.
 Brennisteinsalda, and/or a soak in a natural geothermal pool.

 In the morning on the first day of your tour, you'll get picked up from your accommodation in Reykjavík.
 The tour will then head to the southern part of Iceland.
 The first stop of the day is at Landeyjarhöfn harbor, where you will embark on a ferry t...)